-The Office of Community Engagement (for incidences occurring in campus residences): 914-251-6320 The New York State University Police Department: 914-251-6900
+The Office of Community Standards and Office of Community Engagement (for incidences occurring in campus residences): 914-251-6320 The New York State University Police Department: 914-251-6900

-CRIMES OCCURRING OFF CAMPUS
+TO REPORT CRIMES OCCURRING OFF CAMPUS

 When a Purchase College student is involved in an off-campus offense, NYSUP officers may assist with the investigation in cooperation with local, state, or federal law enforcement.
-The Towns of Harrison, Rye Brook and Port Chester Police routinely works and communicates with NYSUPD on any serious incidents that involve students.
+The Towns of Harrison, Rye Brook and Port Chester Police routinely communicates with NYSUPD on any serious incidents that involve students.